Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/index.md

 ### Persistence Based

-Persistence bases publish-subscribe relies on the publisher having access to a location to store the connection between message types and their subscribers.
+Persistence based publish-subscribe relies on the publisher having access to a location to store the connection between message types and their subscribers.

 Available subscription persistences include